AkhilSoni0102/Big-Mart-Sales-Prediction/README.md

 # Big-Mart-Sales-Prediction
-predicting the sales at Big mart
+predicting the sales at Big mart.
-This is for tutorial purpose.
+I have used 5-6 algorithms in which linear regression worked the best.